rmdm/promback/README.md

 Wraps a promise-returning/callback-calling function and returns another promise-returning one.

 Especially useful for api or library writers, where an async (i.e. callback-calling or promise-returning) function is expected, to wrap it and turn into a promise-returning one.
-This simplifies implimenting the api and lets the users of the api to either use a callback (passed by promback along with the api-dependend params) or return a promise to their liking and convenience and, simultaneously, on the api side lets you to only work with promises or `async` functions.
+This simplifies implimenting the api and lets the users of the api to either use a callback (passed by promback along with the api-dependend params) or return a promise to their liking and convenience and, simultaneously, on the api side lets you to only work with promises.

 Install
 =======